aitorbernis/PUBLIC-CHESS/README.txt

 To start the game first we need an HTML, which is the index.html file.

-This file includes nothing more a Canvas.
+It includes a canvas.

 The canvas is where the board will live, and where your whole game will live.
 Clicks are only detected inside the canvas, so if you click outside, nothing will happen.

-Also we link both the style.css and the javascript, using engine.js as the source for everything.
+Also we link both the style and the javascript, using engine.js as the source for the javascript and style.css for the css

 The style.css file only sets the canvas in the middle of the screen.

 The engine.js file includes two functions, here we will focus on the first one, the startingFunction().

-This function is defined in startingFunction.js file.
+This function lives in startingFunction.js file.

-Here, in this file, the same name function startingFunction() creates the first board calling the board() function inside board.js file.
+Here, in this file, the same name function startingFunction() creates the first board calling the board() function which lives inside board.js file.
 This draws the board.

 Then we push inside the Game Array the startingNameMatrix, using the makeNameStartingMatrix() function.

-Each piece has in their class constructors it's this.c and this.r, which determine the row and column inside the nameMatrix, so it's position.
+Each piece has in their class constructors a this.c and this.r, which determine the row and column inside the nameMatrix, so, it's position.

-And at the end, we go to the Game Array and draw the pieces from the matrix inside the canvas.
+And at the end, we go to the Game Array and draw the pieces from the latest matrix inside the canvas.

 --------------------------